ngroebner/specufex-cookiecutter/Directory_Structure.md

     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting
-    ├── conda-env.yaml   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `make save_env`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported.
     |
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module